BlogBest Affordable AI Interview Coaches Under $40/month (2026)

 So: the three tools currently sitting under the $40/month ceiling, in order of how much coaching you get per dollar.

 The coaching philosophy is explicitly hint-based.
 Cornerman surfaces four-to-eight-word cues during the interview that point back at your own preparation — your resume, your job description notes, your prepared STAR stories.
 It does not generate scripted answers.
-The reason this matters: scripted answers sound like scripted answers to experienced interviewers, and follow-up questions expose candidates who don't understand the words they just read.
+The reason this matters: scripted answers sound like scripted answers to experienced interviewers, and follow-up questions expose candidates who don't understand the words that just came out of their mouth.
 Hint-based coaching keeps the answer yours, which means your reasoning and delivery hold up under follow-ups.

 Platform coverage is complete because audio is captured at the system level — Zoom, Google Meet, Microsoft Teams, Webex, phone calls, and even in-person interviews with a laptop nearby.
 Every video interview works the same way.